Comments & Complaints

 - Within 12 months of discovering that you have a problem relating to a specific incident.

-Complaints should be addressed to the Practice Manager, in writing or by email.
+Complaints should be addressed to Khurram Shahzad (Practice Manager/Complaint's Officer) in writing.
 The reception team can explain the complaints procedure to you.
 It would be of great help if you would be as specific as possible about your complaint.

 What we shall do